Frequently Asked Questions

 Yes.
 Enable “Auto-Start” in the settings.

-Can I temporarily disable DockLock App without quitting the app?
+Can I temporarily disable DockLock without quitting the app?

 Yes!
-Open the menu bar icon and toggle “Lock Dock Position” off.
+Open the menu bar icon and toggle “Enable Dock Locking” off.

 How do I move the Dock to a different screen?

-In the app’s menu, go to “Allow Dock to Jump To” and enable only the screen you want.
+In the app menu, go to “Allow Dock on Display” and enable only the screen you want.
 Restart the app if needed.

-What happens if I enable a screen in “Allow Dock to Jump To”?
+What happens if I enable a screen in “Allow Dock on Display”?

-What if my Dock jumps to a screen I don’t want it on?
+What if my Dock jumps to a screen I don’t want?

-Uncheck that screen in “Allow Dock to Jump To” under the app’s menu.
+Uncheck that screen in “Allow Dock on Display” in the app menu.
 These settings are saved per display configuration.

-Yes, DockLock App saves your allowed screen preferences and restores them after relaunch.
+Yes, DockLock saves your allowed screen preferences and restores them on relaunch.

 What happens if I disable all allowed displays?